samuelgozi/firebase-firestore-lite/README.md

 Now you can start working with the Firestore database, but of course, only if the firebase permissions allow it.

-Most apps don't let anyone access the database.
+Most apps don't let everyone access the database.
 If you want to access the database as an authenticated user it can be done with the ["firebase-auth-lite"](https://github.com/samuelgozi/firebase-auth-lite) package.
 Here's how:

 ```js
 import Firestore from 'firebase-firestore-lite';